Hashing - Open Addressing or Closed Hashing

-Closed Hashing is another method in which the elements are hashed to the table itself.
-In open addressing, if two elements hash to the same location, this is known as collision, then alternative location are chosen until an empty location is found.
+The open addressing method is also called closed hashing.
+In Open addressing, the elements are hashed to the table itself.
+If two elements hash to the same location, a collision occurs.
+To resolve the collision, an empty location is searched for.
 The hash function for open addressing is given that

 hi(X) = ( Hash(X) + F(i) ) % TableSize